ppgeyser/liri-bot/README.md

 In order to safeguard our personal Spotify developer keys required for the API call, we used the dotenv package to create environment variables that stored the client ID and client secret.
 You will need to create a .env app and supply your own Spotify developer credentials in order to make this app work.

 Otherwise, you should be able to clone the repo, run npm install to grab necessary dependancies, and then start using the app!

+This is my first backend project using node.js and showcases my understanding of constructors, modularization, axios, and npm.